PhilT/machines/README.md

 Machines - A custom Ubuntu system in less than 15 minutes
 ===========================================================

-Setup Ubuntu development and server **Machines** locally or in the cloud for hosting and developing in Ruby, Rails and related environments.
+Setup Ubuntu development and server **Machines** locally or in the cloud for developing and hosting Ruby, Rails and related environments.

 Run commands like: